Logo Bayernportal

 Depending on the complexity of the case, the processing of an application usually takes between 1 and 3 months, in particularly difficult cases up to 4 months.

-An objection may be lodged with the competent authority against a (negative) decision by the competent authority under state law on an application for the equivalence of an examination certificate and (or) state recognition as a farrier.
+An objection may be lodged with the competent authority against a (negative) decision by the competent authority under federal state law on an application for equivalence of an examination certificate and (or) state recognition as a farrier.
 In addition, the applicant has the option of bringing an action before the locally competent administrative court.

-Status: 21.10.2024
+Status: 08.12.2025

-Editorial responsibility Bayerisches Staatsministerium für Ernährung, Landwirtschaft, Forsten und Tourismus
+Editorially responsible for prodecure description: Bayerisches Staatsministerium für Ernährung, Landwirtschaft, Forsten und Tourismus

 Contains machine translated content.
 Show the original content